hldohaga/upfnabp/methodandresults.md

 This will give an indicator of the direction, and strength of any relationship between the variables.
 There is also anova analysis to understand the statistical significance of these results.

-### Multiple Repgresion
+### Multiple Regression

 Multivariable regression models are then developed to understand the interactions between variables and to develop a mathematical model.
-The optimal model is one whch best explains the pattern of data, but which also makes practical sense for the wider understanding of relationships.
+The optimal model is one which best explains the pattern of data, but which also makes practical sense for the wider understanding of relationships.
-Assessment techniques try to understand the importance of including particualar variables, and the form in which they are best included.
+Assessment techniques try to understand the importance of including particular variables, and the form in which they are best included.

 ### AIC and sensitivty Anaylsis

 This section compares models side by side using assessment techniques to identify the best way of describing the data.
-The 'best' in part is determined by the wether a mode is needed to predict more data, or just to understand the data available.
+The 'best' in part is determined by the whether a mode is needed to predict more data, or just to understand the data available.
 Here it is about how best to describe the relationship between Na, UPF, and BP.

-##Method Conclusion
+##  Method Conclusion

 This section has highlighted how the material for the study is brought together and how the governance and ethics fit with the data collection, processing and analysis to help us to derive the results which will be presented in the next section.